 Curricular Requirements

 All students are required to take four master's core courses and one PhD year-long core sequence.
-In addition, there is a breadth requirement under which students need to take at least one more graduate level course in mathematics at the 500-level or 600-level, with the exception of courses beginning with 50 and MATH 551and MATH 552.
+In addition, there is a breadth requirement under which students need to take at least one more graduate level course in mathematics at the 500-level or 600-level, with the exception of courses beginning with 50.
 Students may fulfill the remaining credits by taking other Mathematics courses.
 With the approval of the Graduate Program Director, students may take courses in related areas such as Computer Science, Education, Finance, or Physics.
 Students should consult the Director of Graduate Programs if they wish to place out of any of the above requirements.
 The list of requirements is given below.

 Course Requirements | Hours | |